 What is the Seikan Ferry?
 80 years of supporting the flow of people and goods between Honshu and Hokkaido [Aomori Prefecture]

-Currently, you can travel between Aomori Prefecture and Hokkaido by plane or the Hokkaido Shinkansen, which passes through the Seikan Tunnel.
+Nowadays, travel between Aomori Prefecture and Hokkaido can be done by airplane or the Hokkaido Shinkansen, which passes through the Seikan Tunnel.

-However, in the days before the Seikan Tunnel and airplanes, the only way to get between the two is by boat.
+However, in the days before the Seikan Tunnel and airplanes, the only option was to travel by ship.

 What is the Seikan Ferry?